josueahadi/dodge/README.md

     Arrow keys to move left or right

 **Next Steps**
+1. Add a road and lanes in the background to create an illusion of a highway.

-Increase game challenge/difficulty by adding more cars as well as exponentialy increasing their speed.
+2. Increase game challenge/difficulty by adding more cars as well as exponentialy increasing their speed.
+3. Add background music and sound effects.
+4. Give the user an option to mute/unmute sound and music.